Congress MP seeks setting up of JPC to combat pollution | Law-Order

 Yajnik lamented that despite schemes like 'Nirmal Bharat' and 'Swachh Bharat', there are ''very difficult situations where garbage is not being incinerated, garbage is not being treated'' and untreated industrial effluents find their way to rivers.

-Her resolution sought segregation of the several factors responsible for air, water, and land pollution and the preparation of a plan of action to control the overall environmental pollution.
+Her resolution sought the segregation of factors responsible for air, water and land pollution and the preparation of a plan of action to control the overall environmental pollution.
 The JPC could suggest steps to improve environmental protection by adopting technological advancements.

 The resolution also called for the formulation of policies to ''discourage the use of chemical pesticides and suggest substitutes for chemical pesticides and biocides to our farmers''.